Sangarshanan/Pincode-Mapping/README.md

 Data : https://github.com/datameet/PincodeBoundary

+TODO:

-TODO: Looking to add more cities and expand the scope of this package
+- Looking to add more cities and expand the scope of this package
+- Improve data quality with Google maps API for KDtrees clustering